Gaff/pgp.help/README.md

 ### Can I help with your project?
 Can you help with my project?

 I'd love any help!
 Feel free to contact me, or just send me pull requests.
 Whatever makes you happy.
-I'm especially interested if you spot any secruity issues.
+I'm especially interested if you spot any security issues.
 I'm also looking for someone who can help me make my html / css look prettier.
 I am willing to pay for certain things (via Bitcoin), so please get in touch.

 I'm currently looking for work in the security space.
 If you are interested or thing I could help please get in touch.
 If you would like specific enhancements added to the site then please feel free to ask.